tomjohnson1492/documentation-theme-jekyll-multioutput/_docs/jekyllhowto/Theme Instructions/jekyllhowto-content-and-formatting.md

 {{site.myvariable}}

 All properties in your configuration files are available through the <code>site</code> namespace.
-(Note that if you add values to your configuration files -- confighippo.yml or configjekyll.yml -- you must restart Jekyll for the changes to take effect.)
+(Note that if you add values to your configuration files,  you must restart Jekyll for the changes to take effect.)

 All properties in the page's front matter are available through the <code>page</code> namespace.